mindee/mindee-api-dotnet/README.md

     //, version: "1.1"
 );

-var response = await mindeeClient
+// Call the API and parse the input var response = await mindeeClient.ParseAsync(
-    .LoadDocument(new FileInfo(filePath))
-    .ParseAsync(myEndpoint);
+    inputSource, myEndpoint);

 // Print a summary of all the predictions System.Console.WriteLine(response.Document.ToString());

+// Print a summary of the predictions System.Console.WriteLine(response.Document.ToString());

-// Print only the document-level predictions
+// Print the document-level predictions
 // System.Console.WriteLine(response.Document.Inference.Prediction.ToString());
 ```